serralvo/serralvo.github.io/_posts/2020-11-11-mocking-singleton-to-increase-testability-in-swift.markdown

 ```swift
 let interactor = CheckoutInteractor(withCustomerManager: CustomerManager.shared)
 ```
-Tip 💡 If you want more convenience you can set `CustomerManager.shared` as default implementation:
+If you want more convenience you can set `CustomerManager.shared` as the default implementation, but **be careful** with this approach, if you forget to pass a mock, the tests will use the concrete instance (`CustomerManager.shared`) and this could generate a flaky test.

 ```swift
 class CheckoutInteractor {